xiongzhu666/Sky-Segmentation-and-Post-processing/README.md

 The Sky-mask Post-Processing show a good performence in the scene of tree as below. it retain much more details.In addition, the post-process is only for sky-mask.perhaps it won't get the same good performance when you apply it on other class segmentation.

+**2021/12/29 Update: upload code interenced by onnxruntime, you need to install the package by pip install onnxruntime**

 **2021/10/13 Update**

 **Upload a small sky-seg model（traind by u2netp） for demo（We couldn't public the high-precision model because it used in our product）**